aiverify-foundation/moonshot/docs/getting_started/first_test.md

 ![alt text](getting_started/4.png)

 Enter your API token on this screen, then click "Save".
-Repeat this step for "Together Llama Guard 7B Assistant."
+Repeat this step for "Together Llama Guard 7B Assistant”.
+Enter the API token that you obtained from TogetherAI to set up the "Together Llama Guard 7B Assistant" endpoint.

 !!! note
     Some cookbooks use another LLM to evaluate the response.
 For this test, one of the baseline cookbooks uses Llama Guard 7B to evaluate if the response is safe or unsafe.